Skip to main content

 02

-A systematic breakdown of where and why your current approach is failing — whether the bottleneck is in retrieval, model weights, pipeline design, or data quality.
-The diagnosis distinguishes between a retrieval problem solvable with chunking changes and a model-layer problem that requires training signal.
-These are not the same fix.
+A systematic breakdown of where and why your current approach is failing: whether the bottleneck is in retrieval, model weights, pipeline design, or data quality.
+The diagnosis distinguishes a retrieval problem solvable with chunking or embedding changes from a model-layer problem that requires training signal.

 03